-You can pick up a basic fake Christmas tree for as little as $23 from Lowe’s.
-Or, go deluxe—with already-lit, snow-covered branches—for as much as $298.
-Either way, keep a faux tree in the family for at least a decade to goose up your holiday gift fund and mitigate the pileup in your local landfill.
+You can pick up a basic fake Christmas tree for less than $20 at some big-box retailers.
+Prices go up from there to as much as $430 for a deluxe, already-lit number.
+Keep a faux tree in the family for at least a decade to goose up your holiday gift fund and mitigate the pileup in your local landfill.

 If you insist on replacing your fake tree every year to change things up, donate your old one to a charity, a resale shop, or Freecycle.